JCNTH/trackingdemo/backend/CAPABILITIES.md

 ✅ Works in real-time (~30fps on CPU)
 ```

-**Landmarks available:**
+The landmarks we get include:
 - Face (0-10): nose, eyes, ears, mouth
 - Upper body (11-22): shoulders, elbows, wrists, hands
 - Lower body (23-32): hips, knees, ankles, feet

-**Z-axis estimation:** MediaPipe estimates depth using a statistical model trained on human pose datasets.
-The Z coordinate:
-- Is relative to the hip center (origin point)
-- Uses approximate meters as units
-- Smaller values = closer to camera, larger = farther
-- **Important:** This is an ESTIMATE, not a true measurement.
-Single cameras cannot directly measure depth - they infer it from learned patterns of human proportions and perspective cues.
+**About the Z coordinate:** MediaPipe gives us a depth estimate, but it's not a real measurement.
+They trained a statistical model on thousands of human poses, and it guesses depth based on learned patterns of body proportions and perspective cues.
+The Z value is relative to the hip center (which acts as the origin), with smaller values meaning closer to the camera.
+It's useful for relative comparisons (like "is the left arm closer than the right?"), but don't trust it for absolute measurements.
+Single cameras physically cannot measure depth - they can only infer it, and the accuracy isn't great.

 ### 2. 2D Bar Tracking

-**What it does:** Estimates barbell position by analyzing wrist landmarks and extending along the forearm direction.
+Since we can't directly detect the barbell (it's too thin and often occluded), we estimate its position from wrist landmarks.
+The key insight is that when gripping a bar, your hands are slightly above your wrists - about 18% of the forearm length past the wrist joint.

 ```
 ✅ Bar position from wrist midpoint